-Benefits from UCRSP Plans are based on participants' mandatory and voluntary contributions, and certain University contributions, plus earnings.
+Benefits from UCRSP Plans are based on participants' mandatory and voluntary contributions and certain University contributions, plus earnings.
 While their savings accumulate, employees have the benefit of reductions in their personal income taxes for pretax contributions.

 A defined contribution plan was first made available to University employees in 1967.
 Employees could invest after-tax contributions in two University-managed annuity funds.
 Two years later, the 403(b) Plan was added for voluntary pretax savings.
-Over the years, 403(b) Plan features have been expanded to include mutual fund investment options including a brokerage window; a loan program through which participants can borrow from their 403(b) Plan savings; diverse investment options that now include 11 single, diversified target date investment funds for building retirement savings; 12 core asset class options, and a brokerage window.
+Over the years, 403(b) Plan features have been expanded to include a diversified mix of investment options, including 11 single, diversified target date investment funds for building retirement savings; 13 core asset class options; a brokerage window and a loan program through which participants can borrow from their 403(b) Plan savings.